Inside High Rise Academy: What You Can See in the Students

 And this is just the beginning.

-From Garage Socks to a Global System: How Brennan Agranoff Became the First AI Apprentice
+From Garage Socks to a Global System: How Brennan Agranoff Became an AI Apprentice

 Six years ago, Brennan Agranoff was in his parents’ garage making socks by hand.